-NOTE: The BRBC Ride Effort Index is calculated by
+NOTE: The BRBC Ride Effort Index (REI) is calculated by

 Area-wide Gravel Rides: Gravel rides always include gravel sections but may also include a significant amount of pavement as well.
 Gravel bikes or mountain bikes are recommended for these rides.
 The average ride pace can vary greatly, depending on the terrain and percentage of gravel vs. pavement.
 Beginner gravel riders should try out a shorter “intro ride” before tackling a longer route with lots of elevation gain.
 The route distance is usually 10 to 35 miles.
 The starting location, distance, elevation gain, pace, and effort index may vary from ride to ride so be sure to read the ride description and check out the elevation profile prior to the ride.